Lipen/bdd-rs/examples/abstract-interpretation/paper/main.typ

 = Implementation Architecture and Engineering <sec:implementation>

-We provide a complete, production-quality implementation of the BDD Control Domain and Control-Sensitive Product construction in Rust, strategically exploiting the language's expressive type system, trait-based polymorphism, and ownership semantics to ensure correctness by construction and enable zero-cost abstractions.
+We provide a complete, modular implementation of the BDD Control Domain and Control-Sensitive Product construction in Rust, strategically exploiting the language's expressive type system, trait-based polymorphism, and ownership semantics to ensure correctness by construction and enable zero-cost abstractions.

 == Architecture